-- (i) The Employer recognises that training/education is essential for the maintenance and development of knowledge and skills.
-The Employer will continue to provide and support training/education opportunities where possible. - (ii) The responsibility for staff development is shared between Nurse Caregivers and the Employer. - (iii) Nurse Caregivers are expected to participate in professional skill development to ensure that they perform at a standard consistent with competencies relevant to their classification and registration and that aligns to the strategic direction of the hospital(s). - (iv) On the basis of assessed needs, a range of programs / topics relevant to care delivery will be provided by the Employer and staff are encouraged to attend. - (v) The provision of mandatory training and skills updates is a joint responsibility between the Employer and Nurse Caregiver.
+(i) The Employer recognises that training/education is essential for the maintenance and development of knowledge and skills.
+The Employer will continue to provide and support training/education opportunities where possible.

+- (ii) The responsibility for staff development is shared between Nurse Caregivers and the Employer. - (iii) Nurse Caregivers are expected to participate in professional skill development to ensure that they perform at a standard consistent with competencies relevant to their classification and registration and that aligns to the strategic direction of the hospital(s). - (iv) Professional Development Leave - a.
+A minimum of two days professional development leave for full time Nurse Caregivers (pro rata for part time) shall be granted each financial year.
+All reasonable endeavours will be made to accommodate leave requests.
+The purpose of this entitlement is to enable Caregivers to undertake learning and development activities that fulfil professional and organisational needs.
+Professional development leave is cumulative, up to four days. - b.
+The entitlement provided under this clause will not be used to cover attendance at mandatory competency programs.
+The entitlement does not apply to those participating in a Graduate Nurse Program. - c.
+Payment for professional development leave will be at the employee's ordinary rate of pay and will exclude any penalties or allowances. - (v) On the basis of assessed needs, a range of programs / topics relevant to care delivery will be provided by the Employer and staff are encouraged to attend. - (i) The provision of mandatory training and skills updates is a joint responsibility between the Employer and Nurse Caregiver.
 Attendance at mandatory training and skills update decisions provided by the Employer is the responsibility of the Nurse Caregiver.
-Mandatory training will be paid at the appropriate rate as per the applicable shift rate for those on duty and at the ordinary rate of pay for those who attend in their own time, unless the provisions of Clause 23 - Overtime are satisfied, in which case the appropriate overtime rate will be applicable. - (vi) The Employer's training / educational goals for nursing staff will be established and reviewed in consultation with Nurse Caregivers.
-Individual training / educational goals and needs will be established and reviewed as part of the Employer's performance and competency appraisal system. - (vii) Nurse Caregivers may apply for reasonable study leave and course participation.
-To apply Nurse Caregivers must provide the following details to their manager: - (a) The study program, including unit description and fees. - (b) Their personal contribution e.g. fees, books, travel, accommodation, own time, etc. - (c) Anticipated benefits to the Nurse Caregiver and their career development. - (d) Anticipated benefits to the Division/Department and how this study will contribute to meeting the Division/Department priorities.

-- (viii) Applications should be provided with six but no less than two weeks' notice.
-Applications submitted with less than two weeks' notice may be considered dependent on the operational requirements of the Employer. - (ix) Upon receipt of the Nurse Caregiver's application, the Employer will endeavour to respond to the application within two weeks however this may not be possible and will be dependent upon operational requirements of the Employer at the time. - (x) Approval will be at the discretion of the Employer.
+Mandatory training will be paid at the appropriate rate as per the applicable shift rate for those on duty and at the ordinary rate of pay for those who attend in their own time, unless the provisions of clause 23 - Overtime are satisfied, in which case the appropriate overtime rate will be applicable. - (ii) The Employer's training / educational goals for nursing staff will be established and reviewed in consultation with Nurse Caregivers.
+Individual training / educational goals and needs will be established and reviewed as part of the Employer's performance and competency appraisal system. - (iii) Nurse Caregivers may apply for reasonable study leave and course participation.
+To apply Nurse Caregivers must provide the following details to their manager: - (a) The study program, including unit description and fees. - (b) Their personal contribution e.g. fees, books, travel, accommodation, own time, etc. - (c) Anticipated benefits to the Nurse Caregiver and their career development. - (d) Anticipated benefits to the Division/Department and how this study will contribute to meeting the Division/Department priorities. - (iv) Applications should be provided with six but no less than two weeks' notice.
+Applications submitted with less than two weeks' notice may be considered dependent on the operational requirements of the Employer. - (v) Upon receipt of the Nurse Caregiver's application, the Employer will endeavour to respond to the application within two weeks however this may not be possible and will be dependent upon operational requirements of the Employer at the time.

+(vi) Approval will be at the discretion of the Employer.

-43. FLEXIBILITY ARRANGEMENT
+42. FLEXIBILITY ARRANGEMENT